 One study found that people on the DASH diet had lower cholesterol levels than those on a typical American diet.

 One study found that people on the DASH diet had lower cholesterol levels than those on a typical American diet.
 The DASH diet is a dietary approach for people of all ages that focuses on consuming healthy foods to help treat or prevent high blood pressure (hypertension).
-It consists of three different eating plans based on whether you’re trying to lose weight, maintains your current weight, or gain weight.
+It consists of three different eating plans based on whether you’re trying to lose weight, maintain your current weight, or gain weight.

 The DASH diet recommends consuming more fruits and vegetables while cutting down on foods high in saturated fats, total fats, and cholesterol and increasing whole grain intake.
 The plan also recommends drinking plenty of water daily while limiting sodium intake by avoiding table salt.